 Whether it is a working holiday visa, a round-the-world trip or just a plain old holiday, Australia is a country accustomed to visitors.
 With beautiful sandy beaches, turquoise blue waters, super friendly locals and wildlife you won’t find anywhere else, what’s not to love?

-Admittedly, as Australia is the sixth-largest country in the world it can mean deciding where to spend your precious time can be difficult.
+Admittedly, as Australia is the sixth-largest country in the world it can mean deciding where to spend your precious time can be difficult, from Perth day trips to driving the Great Ocean Road.
 Fear not!
 We have compiled the ultimate Australia Bucket List with 20 things you must do in Australia before you die.

 20. Drive the Great Ocean Road – one of the world’s most scenic coastal drives

+On your South-West Australia road trip you need to drive this road!
 Spanning 400km this breath-taking drives allows you to experience one of the world’s most scenic coastal drives.
 Take in the views of the 12 Apostles, old volcanoes, rainforests, and vineyards.
-This is not to be missed on your Australia Bucket List!
+Get your Great Ocean Road itinerary and hop in the car as this is not to be missed on your Australia Bucket List!

 19. Spot some quokkas at Rottnest Island – mingle with the friendly animals

 Affectionately known as the “happiest animals on the planet” there are very few places to spot these adorable marsupials, but Rottnest Island is one of them.
-These friendly creatures roam freely about the picturesque island.
+These friendly Australian animals roam freely about the picturesque island.

 18. Enjoy Melbourne’s coffee scene – good coffee guaranteed